 Find how to obtain a police report, a/k/a police accident report, or crash report for a car accident in NYC, Bronx, Brooklyn, Manhattan, Staten Island & Queens.
 This article will give you all the information about police reports in New York.

 Note: We cannot help you obtain a police report unless we represent you for an injury.
 If we represent you for an injury, we can obtain your police report for you.

-- 2 Confused About How to Get a Police Report in New York City?
+Fastest Way to Get a Police Report in NYC

-Fastest: Request a copy of an NYPD police report at the precinct where the accident occurred during the first 30 days from when the report was filed.
+The fastest way how to get a police report in NYC is to request a copy of an NYPD police report at the NYPD precinct where the accident occurred during the first 30 days from when the report was filed.

-Lookup a precinct.
-(It usually takes 1-3 days after the accident for your report to be available but can take as long as a week or two)
+Find an NYPD police precinct (It usually takes 1-3 days after the accident for your report to be available, but it can take as long as a week or two.)

 By mail: use form MV-198C [PDF].